 The Faculty of Science has developed expertise in a variety of research fields ensuring that students stay abreast of the latest developments in their chosen fields of study.

-A limited number of places are available in the extended degree programmes, where preference is given to socio-economically disadvantaged applicants.
+All the undergraduate programmes are also offered as extended degree programmes.
+However, a limited number of places are available in the extended degree programmes, where preference is given to socio-economically disadvantaged applicants.
 These programmes take one year longer than the mainstream programmes.
 During the extra year special modules are taught as preparation for entering the mainstream modules from second year onwards.

 Besides the subject specific expertise that students acquire, they also acquire essential skills through the subjects Science in Context, a compulsory subject on the first-year level.
 In this subject students learn to integrate various scientific disciplines.
 At the same time, scientific communication skills, basic computer skills and graduate attributes are developed, much needed skills for a scientist in the 21st century.